 Using ActionScript 3 for JavaScript “Programming in the Large”

+Andreas Gawecki and Frank Wienberg, CoreMedia {andreas.gawecki,frank.wienberg}@coremedia.com

 Abstract

-TODO
+By compiling ActionScript 3 to JavaScript, the Open Source project Jangaroo lets web developers utilize a superior language for building large scale web applications.
+Since JavaScript is used as the target language, no browser plug-in is needed to run Jangaroo applications.
+Jangaroo reuses and provides professional tools supporting the complete software development lifecycle.
+CoreMedia uses the Jangaroo tool chain extensively to aid the development of CoreMedia Studio, a large scale web application which provides the user interface for the CoreMedia Web Content Management System.
+This paper gives an overview of Jangaroo and offers insight into concepts and inner workings of the Jangaroo compiler and runtime support.

 Introduction

-Jangaroo is a set of tools which bring enterprise language features to JavaScript programmers.
+Jangaroo (www.jangaroo.net) is a set of tools which bring enterprise language features to JavaScript programmers.
 This includes classes and inheritance, interfaces, packages, and private members.
-These language features are most valuable when it comes to programming large-scale client-side Web applications, where you otherwise would have used JavaScript directly.
+These language features are most valuable when it comes to programming large-scale client-side web applications, where you otherwise would have used JavaScript directly.
 They are extremely helpful for creating frameworks with explicit public APIs, but also for larger applications which use such frameworks.

-The main Jangaroo tool is a compiler which translates a subset of ActionScript 3 [1] code into JavaScript 1.5 which is understood by all major browsers.
+The main Jangaroo tool is a compiler which translates a subset of ActionScript 3 [1] into JavaScript 1.5 which is understood by all major browsers.
 The ActionScript 3 language is an extension of JavaScript invented by Adobe.
-It is the main source language targeting the Adobe Virtual Machine 2 (AVM2[2]), used in Adobe's Flash player [3] and Adobe AIR [4].
+It is the main source language targeting the Adobe Virtual Machine 2 (AVM2, [2]), used in Adobe's Flash Player [3] and Adobe AIR [4].

-The JavaScript code Jangaroo generates runs in all modern browsers without requiring any plugin.
+JavaScript code generated by Jangaroo runs in all modern browsers without requiring any plugin.
 Thus the disadvantages of browser plugins are avoided completely: the user does not have to install anything, there are no security issues in addition to those of plain JavaScript, and there is no delay related to plugin initialization and startup.
 Also, a plug-in might not be available on all target platforms, especially mobile devices.
 This is a major issue for the Adobe Flash plug-in which is not available on iOS devices.

-Jangaroo programs integrate very well with JavaScript.
-All language features of JavaScript can be used directly (with the exception of the with operator), and every JavaScript library might be used as-is and integrated into Jangaroo projects without requiring any glue code.
+Jangaroo programs integrate very well with other JavaScript code.
+All language features of JavaScript can be used directly (with the exception of the with operator), and any JavaScript library may be integrated as-is into Jangaroo projects.
+No glue code is required.
 As ActionScript 3 shares its basic data types with JavaScript, there are no type conversions when calling JavaScript code from Jangaroo and vice versa.

 Thus, with ActionScript 3, we add language features to JavaScript which preserve the strengths of JavaScript, ease development, and which can be translated to efficient, debuggable JavaScript 1.5.

-[5]
+Jangaroo is Open Source, and all tools are licensed under the Apache License, Version 2.0 [5].

 Enterprise JavaScript with Jangaroo

-Jangaroo implements a large subset of ActionScript 3 features, including those which are most valuable if a project is getting larger and larger: classes, packages, private members, and static typing.
+Jangaroo implements a large subset of ActionScript 3 features, including those which are most valuable if a project is getting larger: classes, packages, private members, and static typing.

 Classes and packages are a well understood concept for structuring programs.
-Virtually every JavaScript framework out there provides some proprietary mechanism to conveniently build something like classes, inherit from a superclass, do a super call, and to structure classes into a hierarchical namespace.
-There is typically no tool support for these extensions, although some JavaScript debuggers begin to learn about the class implementations of some of the more popular frameworks[2] [6].
+Virtually every JavaScript framework out there provides some proprietary mechanism to imitate something like classes, inherit from a superclass, do a super call, and to structure classes into a hierarchical namespace.
+There is typically no tool support for these extensions, although some JavaScript debuggers begin to learn about the class implementations of some of the more popular frameworks [6].